 Critical Peak Pricing

 If your business is on a Time of Use Plus (CPP-D) pricing plan, it matters when you use energy — especially when we call a Critical Peak Pricing (CPP) Day.

 - Offset your energy use to another time.

 - Continue to use energy like normal, and incur substantially higher prices.

-- Reserve energy ahead of time and use it during the activation.
+- Protect a portion of your energy usage during event hours.
 This is known as “Capacity Reservation".

 What is Capacity Reservation?

 The Capacity Reservation Charge option lets you proactively reserve a given amount of electricity use (in kilowatts) that you want to protect from the high price of electricity during a CPP Day.
 You pay for these “protected hours” through a fixed monthly Capacity Reservation Charge (CRC).
 Think of it as pre-purchasing energy at your normal rate, and then having it available on an CPP Day.

 You don’t have to opt-in, but if you haven't offset your energy and a CPP Day is called, your bill may be much higher.

 You have three convenient options to sign up: